benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 If you're new to the concept of LiveData, or want to know what LiveData Migrator does, see the [introduction to LiveData Migrator](./about.md) before learning [how to install](./installation.md) and use LiveData Migrator.

 ## Before you start
-To start using LiveData Migrator, you'll need to configure management access using SSH.
+To start using LiveData Migrator with the CLI, you'll need to configure management access using SSH.

 1. Edit the SSH access properties in the `/etc/wandisco/livedata-migrator/application.properties` file to adjust to your requirements.
 Refer to the [SSH access](./configuration.md#ssh-access) section for details about the required properties.
 1. Restart the LiveData Migrator service to make any configuration changes live: